tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

 stamping, that is, if it was validated or not.

-To send the stamped invoice to your client, you can send the XML together with the PDF file directly from Odoo, by clicking the *Send and Print* button.
+To send the stamped invoice to your client, you can send the XML together with the PDF file directly from CoquiAPPs, by clicking the *Send and Print* button.
 You can also download the PDF file directly to your computer by clicking the *Print* button and selecting the desired option.

 .. tip::